hstatsep-wd/br-restaurant-guide/README.md

   * **Thai** --> _needs to go to_ --> `thai.md`
   * All 3 need **Back to Asian** links
   * All 3 need proper external links
+    * The text/URLs are already there.
+All you need to do is add the correct symbols.
     * See `american.md` for examples
 * **Start over** --> _needs to go to_ --> `home.md` (for all files)